wandb/docs/docs/guides/launch/setup-launch-docker.md

 Use the `gpus` key in the launch queue configuration to specify the value that will be passed to `--gpus` when the agent runs your job on Docker.
 See [configure a Docker queue](#configure-a-docker-queue) for more information on customizing `docker run` argument set by the agent.

 :::tip
-To have each run use all available GPU, add:
+To have each run use all available GPU, add the following assignment in your launch queue configuration:

 ```json
 {